sondreb/Downloadr/README.md

 Elegant and simple app that allows you to search and download photos from Flickr.com photo service.

-Flickr Downloadr is currently available to official beta testers only:

 Install on the Chrome Web Store: https://chrome.google.com/webstore/detail/flickr-downloadr/fpmonoglnknhfnfgeopdjmhpilpejedj